Decoupling Geometric Planning and Execution in Scalable Multi-Agent Path Finding: Experimental Evaluation

 Table~\ref{tab:priority_comparison} evaluates the influence of different priority heuristics on solution quality.
-Across both maps, the CL heuristic consistently achieves the lowest SOC in high-density scenarios.
-This effect is particularly strong in the constrained map, where prioritizing agents with fewer immediate conflicts allows cleaner geometric paths to be fixed early, leaving more constrained agents to be regulated through the resulting vertex queues.
+Across both maps, the CL heuristic achieves the lowest SOC in high-density scenarios.
+This effect is particularly strong in the constrained map, where prioritizing agents with immediate conflicts allows cleaner paths to be fixed early, leaving more constrained agents to be regulated through the resulting vertex queues.
 For example, at $k=1000$ on \emph{room-64-64-8}, LPF yields an SOC of $117995$, which is $18\%$ higher than the $99923$ achieved by CL.
-Based on these results, CL emerges as a robust default priority heuristic for the proposed framework, especially in dense and geometrically constrained settings.